Views

 BF wrote in message

 I made a layer, for a background, with effects such as bevel, gradient overlay etc. When I flatten the image the effects get lost.
-There must be something that has to be done to the effects in the layer beforeflattening
+There must be something that has to be done to the effects in the layer before

 but after a couple hours of reading the help and playing I can’t figure it out.
 Any ideas?